 hundred feet long.
 The loosened coal falls onto a conveyor for removal from the mine.

 Loose coal - Coal fragments larger in size than coal dust.

-Low Sulphur coal — Coal which has a sulphur content generally ranging from 0.1 per cent to 1.0 per cent.
-All western Canadian coal is low in sulphur.
+Low sulfur coal - Coal which has a sulfur content generally ranging from 0.1 per cent to 1.0 per cent.
+All western Canadian coal is low in sulfur.

 Low voltage - Up to and including 660 volts by federal

 Main entry - A main haulage road.
 Where the coal has